2026 is the Year of Self-hosting

 Home Assistant Home automation hub

-ReadDeck Read-it-later.
+Readeck Read-it-later.
 Honestly blown away by this one!

 Each one lives in its own container.